AdobeXD/plugin-samples/scenegraph.md

 <a name="SceneNode+globalDrawBounds"></a>

 ### *sceneNode.globalDrawBounds : \![<code>Bounds</code>](#Bounds)*
 The node's _draw bounds_ in document-global coordinate space.
-Draw bounds are larger than the selection outline seen in XD,including outer stroke, drop shadow / blur, etc. - every visible pixel of the node is encompassed by these bounds.
-This matchesthe image dimensions if the node is exported as a PNG/JPEG bitmap.
+Draw bounds are larger than the selection outline seen in XD, including outer stroke, drop shadow / blur, etc. - every visible pixel of the node is encompassed by these bounds.
+This matches the image dimensions if the node is exported as a PNG/JPEG bitmap.

 **Kind**: instance property of [<code>SceneNode</code>](#SceneNode)
 **Read only**: true